AMoA’s 2019 Youth Art Month

 It’s time to celebrate the creative visual talents of the youth in our community!

-Juror: Acclaimed local artist and photographer, Jan Beauboeuf.
+Jurord: Acclaimed local artist and photographer, Leslie and Michael Elliott-Smith.

-Selected pieces for the 2018 Youth Art Month Exhibition will be on display at the Alexandria Museum of Art and open to the public March 3 – Saturday, April 7, 2018 simultaneously with Witness to Wartime: Takuichi Fuji.
-All entering students, teachers and families are invited to attend the Exhibition Opening and Reception on Friday, March 2, 2018 at 6:00pm.
+Selected pieces for the 2019 Youth Art Month Exhibition will be on display at the Alexandria Museum of Art and open to the public March 1 – Saturday, April 13, 2019 simultaneously with Sordid and Sacred: the Beggars in Rembrandt's Etchings.
+All entering students, teachers and families are invited to attend the soft Exhibition Opening on Friday, March 1, 2019 at 6:00pm.

-To enter your students' work, please download Instructions and Guidelines or visit: https://callforentry.org.
+To enter your students' work, please download Instructions and Guidelines.

 Youth Art Month (YAM) in March is an annual observance to emphasize the value of art and art education for all children and to encourage public support for quality school art programs.
 YAM provides a forum for acknowledging skills that are not possible in other subjects.
 Art Education develops self-esteem, appreciation of the work of others, self-expression, cooperation with others, and critical thinking skills.
 All of these skills are vital to the success of our future leaders – our children.